Alexdeo360/angular-hijri-gregorian-datepicker/projects/hijri-gregorian-datepicker/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](https://www.npmjs.com/package/angular-hijri-gregorian-datepicker)

 - Most accurate Hijri, Gregorian calendar(date-picker) on NPM with 100% accuracy percentage.
-- Robust and tested code angular hijri/gregorian calendar/date-picker component for Angular 10 - 16, 17+ projects.
+- Robust and tested code angular hijri/gregorian calendar/date-picker component for Angular 10 - 16, 18+ projects.
 - Ionic 3 - 4, 5, 6 + is supported, can be used in iOS and Android.
 - `Zero` dependents package.
+- 10 different themes and layouts already built in, you can also customize your own as well.

 ## Dependents